-Over the course of his lifetime, Don Richardson has been described in many ways—mission advocate, foundational leader, captivating speaker and best-selling author are just a few.
+Over the course of Don Richardson’s lifetime, many knew him as a mission advocate, foundational leader, captivating speaker and best-selling author.
 Here at Pioneers, however, we have long since counted Don as a dear member of our global family.
 Don’s voice and contributions significantly impacted missiology and cross-cultural contextualization.
 He was highly successful in his field, but he considered this accomplishment a mere outcome to his one and only focus: to share the gospel of Jesus Christ.
-Don’s life was marked by undaunted faith and a deep passion for the unreached.
+Undaunted faith and a deep passion for the unreached marked Don’s life.
 He leaves a legacy rich in the fruit of his prayerful perseverance.

 Don was born in Charlottetown, Prince Edward Island, Canada in 1935.
 When he was 17 years old, he dedicated his life to the Lord at a Youth for Christ rally.
-From this point on, Don began to whole-heartedly pursue God’s missional call on his life.
+From this point on, Don began to wholeheartedly pursue God’s missional call on his life.
 Don married his first wife, Carol Joy, and they graduated together from Prairie Bible Institute in Alberta, Canada.
-In 1962 they moved to Papua, Indonesia with Regions Beyond Missionary Union, now called World Team.
+In 1962 they moved to Papua, Indonesia, serving with a mission agency called Regions Beyond Missionary Union, now called World Team.
 Don’s unwavering commitment to the cannibalistic Sawi tribe transcended the fierce opposition that living among them presented.
 During their 15 years on the field, Don and Carol slowly found ways to contextualize the gospel.
 They also translated the New Testament into the Sawi language and saw much of the tribe come to Christ.

 Don Richardson and Peace Child